A smart home allows you to stay connected to your home while you are away,...

 I get that in some cities it’s a seller’s market, and you’re lucky to even buy a house or a condo.
 But if you buy the wrong one, you will lose it all and you will regret it.
 I’ve seen it happen, over and over again, where couples think they bought the house of their dreams only to discover that it’s a complete nightmare.

 Too many people have gone bankrupt and too many marriages have fallen apart because of one bad decision: Buying a house that needs a fortune to make right.
+Here’s some house buying red flags you need to be aware about.

 What’s The Rush?